Exact checkpoint restarts are not exact in 2018 beta1

 I we think exact reproducibility is important, we should have a regression test for that.

-#6 Updated by Berk Hess about 2 years ago
+#6 Updated by Berk Hess over 2 years ago

 - Subject changed from Dynamic pruning breaks exact checkpoint restarts to Domain decomposition breaks exact checkpoint restarts

 - Category set to mdrun